Reports and briefings

 On 3 January 2017, Her Majesty's Inspectorate of Prisons (HMIP) opened a public consultation regarding updates to its Expectations for adult male prisons, the set of criteria used when conducting inspections.

 Click above to read the submission by the Prisoner Learning Alliance (PLA).
 For the HMIP draft expectations document to which the submission refers in detail, click here.

 Prisoner Learning Alliance Briefing on the Ministry of Justice White Paper: Prison Safety and Reform – November 2016

 Justice Secretary Liz Truss announced the Prison Safety and Reform White Paper on 3 November 2016, detailing “reforms which will transform how our prisons are run and give prisoners the skills they need to become law-abiding citizens when they are released”.

-The Prisoner Learning Alliance (PLA) has issued the above briefing in response to the White Paper.
+The PLA has issued the above briefing in response to the White Paper.
 The PLA welcomes the new steps being outlined to address both safety and rehabilitation, and the recognition of the link between the two areas.
 However, the briefing draws attention to the Coates Review ‘Unlocking Potential’, published in May 2016, and its recommendations regarding education in prisons.
 The PLA is disappointed that not all of these recommendations are included in the White Paper, despite all having been accepted by the Government on publication of the Review.
 It is only by implementing the Review recommendations in their entirety, rather than picking and choosing various elements, that the full benefits of learning in prison can be realised and prisoners’ lives transformed.